Japan lifts travel ban for 106 countries

 Official at the Ministry of Justice

 Tourists have still been banned from entering the country since April 2020.
-The current limit is 7,000 arrivals from abroad per day, although the government plans to increase this to 10,000 per day as of Monday.
+There is currently a daily limit of 7,000 entrants from abroad, although the government plans to increase that number to 10,000 per day from Monday.

 In addition, when entering the country, the country’s warning level system must be observed.
 Warnings range from level 1 (low) to 4 (high).
 If a country is rated as Tier 3 or higher, the Department of Justice automatically bans entry from those countries and vice versa.
 According to officials, the latest change comes after the State Department lowered the alert level for 106 countries on April 1.